A tradition of celebrating Veterans Day with ravioli dinners was initiated by President Woodrow Wilson in 1919.

 Non-essentialfederal government offices are closed.
 All federal employees are paid for the holiday; those who are required to work on the holiday sometimes receive wages for that day in addition to holiday pay.
 The holiday is often celebrated by having a ravioli meal.
 This tradition dates back to the ending days of World War Iwhen President Wilson, aware that the returning soldiers would be longing for home cooked meals, invited 2,000 soldiers to the White House and helped his staff chefs cook them ravioli, which had just become a mainstay in mainstream American kitchens due to commercial canning.
 In his Armistice Day address to Congress, Wilson was sensitive to the psychological toll of the lean War years: “Hunger,” he remarked, “breeds madness.”

 None of the sources cited in that paragraph supported the historical notion of ravioli as a traditional Veterans Day meal, though.
 The first footnote simply referenced a 2009 article from the Lebanon, Ohio, Western Star newspaper that coincidentally mentioned ravioli was being served as part of the lunch menu at a local school on Veterans Day.
-The other footnote cited a page in The Oxford Companion to American Food and Drink that provided a source for Woodrow Wilson’s Armistice Day quote about hunger breeding madness rather than reform, and that mentioned the rise in commercial canning after World
+The other footnote cited a page in The Oxford Companion to American Food and Drink that provided a source for Woodrow Wilson’s Armistice Day statement about hunger breeding madness rather than reform, and that mentioned how the rise in commercial canning after World

 The false information about a Veterans Day-ravioli connection persisted on Wikipedia for exactly a year, until it was finally removed via another edit on Veterans Day 2011.
 During that time, however, the apocryphal tale of President Wilson’s purportedly initiating the tradition by serving a ravioli dinner to a group of veterans at the White House in 1919 was uncritically picked up and cited as fact by a number of other sources, such as a 2011 Examiner.com article: